 Luxembourg

-Luxembourg is the world’s richest and largest country, with over 200 banks.
-The contribution of foreign workers increases the GDP rate, while Luxembourg targets foreigners for businesses and gives them preferential taxation.
+Luxembourg is the largest and among the richest countries in the world for having above 200 banks and the contribution of foreign workers increases the GDP rate.
+Moreover, Luxembourg prospects foreigners for businesses and gives preferential taxation.

-Luxembourg is reluctant to be the one who will live in the country.
-Still, it is unintentional for economic investment, and only financially independent people are allowed to live in the country.
+Although Luxembourg is clearly reluctant to the one who is willing to live in the country but is unintentional for economic investment and only the people who are financially independent are allowed to live in the country.

 Ireland